fortinet/fortiadc-ingress/README.md

 # Installation
 Install the FortiADC Ingress Controller using Helm Charts.

+:bulb: Currently, only Helm 3 (version 3.6.3 or later) is supported.

 Helm Charts ease the installation of the FortiADC Ingress Controller in the Kubernetes cluster.
 By using the Helm 3 installation tool, most of the Kubernetes objects required for the FortiADC Ingress Controller can be deployed in one simple command.

 The Kubernetes objects required for the FortiADC Ingress Controller are listed below: